 And in my opinion, so much better than mac and cheese, because I don't happen to be a mac and cheese lover!

 I use Manischewitz wide egg noodles, though any kind should work.
-Only cook them al dente, because they will continue to cook while baking.
+Cook them al dente, because they will continue to cook while baking.

 Feel free to adjust the sugar to your liking.
 You could even use brown sugar if you prefer.